Let’s build a better future together!

 As our civilization advances, we will be more and more pressured to connect our ingenuity and creativity to our deepest human needs, the natural world, and the planet to which we all belong.

-To meet these challenges, it is imperative that we leverage the collective wisdom we have acquired over the millennia and combine it with art and science as sources of inspiration to design, guide and regenerate viable, resilient and healthy organizations and social-ecological systems following the first-principles below:
+To meet these challenges, it is imperative that we leverage the collective wisdom we have acquired over the millennia and combine it with art and science as sources of inspiration to design, guide, and regenerate viable, resilient, and healthy socio-technical and socio-ecological systems following the first principles below:

 On divergence and innovation: